jonnor/projects/printable-electronics/README.md

 Can for instance prime nozzle upwards a wall next to the material stock, to reach (at least) thickness of material, then move onto it.

+### 3d-printing mask onto metal

+NinjaFlex onto stainless steel.
+Sicks a little bit, but easily comes undone.
+When adding some gluestick, sticks OK ehough to print thin masks, but the glue is likely to interfere with etching process.
+Furthermore, NinjaFlex has a nasty tendecy to become stringy.
+This bridges over the small gaps in the mast that is intended to be the etchline, which would likely cause serious defects in the etch.

 Thoughs on designing for print
 ---------------